A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Using my competitors, I’ll show you how to calculate the “under 20/8” metric.

-• You are probably still on the Site Explorer result.
-Now, look towards the left bar.
+- You are probably still on the Site Explorer result page.
+Now, look toward the left bar.
 Find and click “Organic keywords” under “Organic search.”

 Now, repeat the process for other competitors on your list.